 “Hi.
 You might know me as Greyson Myers—as does a large portion of the general public.
 What you don’t know—and what only a handful of people do know—is that I was born Gary Mackolvich.
 I think the most I ever upset my mother was when I turned eighteen and marched my ass to the courthouse and legally changed my name to Greyson Myers.
-I mean, come on—if you had to live eighteen years with a name like Gary Mackolvich, you’d be doing the same thing as so as you legally could.
+I mean, come on—if you had to live eighteen years with a name like Gary Mackolvich, you’d be doing the same thing.

 “Let’s see—I’m Jewish—you probably guessed that with a name like Mackolvich.
 I have a stereotypical Jewish mother—and let me just say—all those stereotypes we laugh at in the sitcoms?
 I can tell you from personal experience—stereotypes are born from truth.
 And when you live with those truths day in and day out—there’s nothing funny about it.

 “I have a brother who’s five years older than me, and we have pretty opposite personalities.
 Quite honestly, that’s all there is to the so-called real Greyson Myers.
 You see, I haven’t made a decision or a choice for this real Greyson in—I don’t even know.
 My management team runs my entire life.
 Every decision that needs to be made is made through my team—for the betterment of my image and career.